 - SCI receiver full (SCRF) The SCRF bit in SCS1 indicates that the receive shift register has transferred a character to the SCDR.
-SCRF can generate a receiver CPU interrupt request.
-Setting the SCI receive interrupt enable bit, SCRIE, in SCC2 enables the SCRF bit to generate receiver CPU interrupts. - Idle input (IDLE) The IDLE bit in SCS1 indicates that 10 or 11 consecutive '1's shifted in from the PTE1/RxD pin.
+SCRF can generate a receiver CPU interrupt request or a receiver DMA service request..
+Setting the SCI receive interrupt enable bit, SCRIE, in SCC2 enables the SCRF bit to generate receiver CPU interrupts.
+Setting both the SCRIE bit and the DMA receive enable bit, DMARE, in SCC3 enables receiver DMA service requests and disables receiver CPU interrupt requests. - Idle input (IDLE) The IDLE bit in SCS1 indicates that 10 or 11 consecutive '1's shifted in from the PTE1/RxD pin.
 The idle line interrupt enable bit, ILIE, in SCC2 enables the IDLE bit to generate CPU interrupt requests.